Dragnet (1951 TV series): Writing staff and production

 The template for the TV show was simply the proven radio formula, embellished with visuals.
 Most early episodes were directly adapted from earlier Dragnet radio shows, and writer James E. Moser wrote the vast majority of the show's episodes through the end of 1954.
 Webb directed every episode of Dragnet, and was also an occasional writer on the show, writing or co-writing 14 episodes (mostly in the early seasons).

 While working on the radio drama, Webb formed a friendship with LAPD chief William Parker, and agreed to allow the police department to censor Dragnet in exchange for story ideas.
 Scripts were formally approved by the LAPD's Public Information Division before filming, with episodes potentially being discarded entirely if the department objected to an aspect of the script.
 The LAPD then gave Webb story ideas and financial help, such as actual police vehicles and equipment for props and real police officers as extras.

 John Robinson joined the writing staff in 1953, and by 1955 (after Moser left the show for a time to create and run the TV series Medic), Robinson became Dragnets most frequent script contributor.
 Note that despite some sources claiming that Robinson was a pen-name of Jack Webb, it was not; Robinson was a separate individual with a long and well-documented scriptwriting career.
 (Webb, whose full legal name was "John Randolph Webb", did occasionally write under the similar pen name of "John Randolph".)
 Frank Burt joined the staff in 1955, and along with Robinson wrote most of the mid-period Dragnet episodes.
 Moser returned for the final two seasons, while Robinson and Burt reduced their participation in these final years.
+(Burt died in May 1958; scripts he wrote appeared through 1959.)
 Overall, well over 200 of the 276 episodes of Dragnet were written (or co-written) by at least one of Moser, Robinson or Burt.
-There were other less frequent contributors; co-star Ben Alexander co-wrote 6 episodes (all in season 3), and Michael Cramoy was a frequent writer in seasons 6 through 8, penning over 20 episodes.
+There were other less frequent contributors; co-star Ben Alexander co-wrote six episodes (all in season 3), and Michael Cramoy was a frequent writer in seasons 6 through 8, penning over 20 episodes.
 Amongst the handful of writers who wrote only an episode or two, two notable Star Trek writers caught an early break, each writing a very late-running Dragnet installment: Gene L. Coon and John Meredyth Lucas.